dearhive/MashShare/readme.txt

 Mashshare makes use of the webservice sharedcount.com and periodically checks for the total count of all your Facebook and Twitter shares and cumulates them.
 It than shows the total number beside the Share buttons and Social Media Icons.
 No need to embed dozens of external slow loading scripts into your website.

+= What are advantages of Mashshare compared to SumoMe, ? =

 = How to install and setup? =
 Install it via the admin dashboard and to 'Plugins', click 'Add New' and search the plugins for 'Mashshare'.
 Install the plugin with 'Install Now'.